mbernste/mbernste.github.io/_posts/2023-09-04-determinants.md

 $$\boldsymbol{A} := \begin{bmatrix}0 & 1 \\ 1 & 0\end{bmatrix}$$

+This matrix represents the identity matrix, but with its two columns flipped.
 The determinant of $\boldsymbol{A}$ is -1.
 Why?
 By Axiom 1, the determinant of the identity matrix is 1.
 By [Theorem 1 in my previous post](https://mbernste.github.io/posts/determinantsformula/), swapping two columns will make the determinant negative.
 Thus, the determinant of $\boldsymbol{A}$ is simply -1.
 (Note, if you perform _two_ swaps, the matrix no longer inverts space though this is a bit hard to visualize in high dimensions).

 Below is an illustration of what happens to a set of vectors that form the outline of a hand when transformed by the matrix $\boldsymbol{A}$.